Arber555/simple-shop/guides/chapter1.md

 - Model internal routes for each component
 - Use Kubernetes Service objects to create stable endpoints:

-For the PostgreSQL database: DNS simpleshop-products-db, port 5432 For the products API: DNS simpleshop-products-api, port 80 For the stock API: DNS simpleshop-stock-api, port 80 Expose the web app to external traffic
+1. Add a `ClusterIP` service for the `simpleshop-products-db` pod.
+Use port 5432.
+2. Add a `ClusterIP` service for the `simpleshop-products-api` pod.
+You can choose any port, and it can be overridden using the environment variable `PORT`.
+3. Add a `ClusterIP` service for the `simpleshop-stock-api pod`.
+You can choose any port, and it can be overridden using the environment variable PORT.
-Model a Service to expose the web component externally.
-The web app listens on port 80, and you can map it to an external port of your choice.
+4. Add either a `NodePort` or `LoadBalancer` service for the `simpleshop-web` pod to expose the web app to external traffic on port 80.

 **Deploy the Services**
 Apply your Service definitions using `kubectl apply -f`.